tylikesjesus/itsjoever/README.md

 then removes your system lol

 **THIS IS YOUR FINAL WARNING THAT THIS WILL REMOVE EVERYTHING OFF YOUR SYSTEM!!!!!
 PLEASE BE CAREFUL!!!**

+note:this isnt some politcal thing so dont take it as that its just a meme